Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The Grim Reaper recently pissed in his robe when he realized he had snuck up behind Jayesh b
+the police dont escort Chuck norris Jayesh escorts the police

-Updated on: [7/2/2025]
+Updated on: [8/2/2025]
 <!-- #jokeEnd -->